-If you must replace the batteries when the camera is loaded with film, change them in subdued light.
+If you must replace the battery when the camera is loaded with film, change it in subdued light.
 Be sure that the film pack stays firmly inserted in the film compartment.
-The batteries will normally last for about one year or a minimum of twenty film packs.
+The battery will normally provide power to expose and eject ten or more film packs.

-To remove the batteries, simply push each battery firmly toward the back of the battery compartment and away from the partition to release the notch from behind the holding lug.
+To remove the battery, simply push it firmly toward the back of the battery compartment and to the left to release the notch from behind the holding lug.